SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 ---
 ## Why did we start Skymouse?

 In a word, Skymouse has always been about marketing.
 We are both passionate about being creative with a purpose, which is the lifeblood for most businesses.

 It’s easy to be passionate about something that matters so much.

-Skymouse is almost 2 and a half years old, and it's been a very educational experience.
-Our services have shifted from full-service marketing to a website-only company and then to a branding company.

-> Over time, we realized business owners need more people visiting their website and buying their products/services.

-As of now we help _drive traffic to websites and convert users to paying customers_ with targeted ad campaigns and webpage optimization.

-It's not an easy task, but at the end of the day "good design" and "awesome websites" don't mean anything if visitors aren't doing what they were meant to do: _Convert Users!_

-Whether you sell clothes, health supplements, retro kitchen appliances, or online courses for origami—you need to get people to your website and then get them to buy whatever you sell.
-So how do you do that?
-That's the problem we set out to solve for ourselves, and we hope to help others do it too.
-(DO YOU REALLY WANT TO REMIND YOUR READERS THAT YOU WANT TO CONVERT THEM, OR DO YOU JUST WANT TO POINT OUT THAT IT IS YOUR BUSINESS TO HELP THEM CONVERT THEIR PROSPECTS?)

 ### How we got started

-_Patrick:_ Skymouse was born in the back of an old 1989 Toyota Corolla on a trip from Indianapolis to Washington D.C.
+Skymouse was born in an old 1989 Toyota Corolla on a trip from Indianapolis to Washington D.C.

 John and I had met at college, making short films together and now we were on our way to do a video shoot in D.C.
 As we talked, we agreed there was real need for better businesses in the world.
 We spent the 9 hour drive talking about what we wanted to do about that and how we might help people build better businesses.